ralph-e-boy/farse/README.md

 ```

-## console output: ( after running it a few tines, so duplicate objects exist)
+## console output: ( after running it a few times, so duplicate objects exist)

 ```
 created at Thu Nov 20 01:08:04 2014